mstksg/inCode/copy/entries/trie.md

 However, it's nice to remember we don't have to special-case this behavior: it arises naturally from the structure of maps.

-I don't think there's really too many canonical or classical anamorphisms that are as generally applicable as summing and counting leaves, but the general idea is that if you want to create a value by repeatedly "expanding leaves", an anamorphism is a perfect fit.
+While I don't have a concrete "universal" example (like how we had `count` and `sum` for `cata1), the general idea is that if you want to create a value by repeatedly "expanding leaves", an anamorphism is a perfect fit.

 An example here that fits will with the nature of a trie is to produce a "singleton trie": a trie that has only a single value at a single trie.